jingelrpg/coc-vft/README.md

   happy that the war was over,
   cherishing their survival and their hope for a better future.
   She saw a cat and wanted to play with it.
-  When she ran after the cat a little away from the beach, the same fog suddenly appeared.
+  When she ran after the cat and a little away from the beach, the same fog suddenly appeared.
-  Her mother was as fascinated as Gosia's present friends by the strange event, and was eventually also dragged into the sea like them.
+  Her mother was as fascinated as Gosia's present friends by the strange event and was eventually also dragged into the sea like them.
   Nodoby wanted to believe Gosia's story about what she had seen.
   The event was offically declared as a suicide by the police.
-  Gosia grew up alone then with her father, and as the years went by, the memories of her mother and the tragedy of her mother's disappearance become more and more just an old childhood dream.
+  Gosia grew up alone then with her father, and as the years went by, the memories of her mother and the tragedy of her mother's disappearance became more and more just nothing but an old childhood dream.
 * Gosia is a brave young woman with straight goals her life.
   She has already lots of practical experience as a physician assistant, is therefore able to treat many injuries, and has a good sense for recognizing probable threats to health.
-* After the incident of her stolen friends, all memories about her mother come back and Gosia realizes that it was caused by the same mysterious force.
+* After the incident of her stolen friends, all memories about her mother come back.
+  Gosia realizes that it was caused by the same mysterious force.
   She decides to fight back.
   After a few days she returns to Orłowo beach at night and suddenly hears the voices of her friends,